Skip to Content

 Because Washington DC is so centrally located, many artists (big and small) that are making the rounds in the US stop here.
 As a result, you can see basically any artist you love at some point in this city.

-Venues range from giant stadiums, like the Verizon Center or the 9:30 Club, to smaller, more intimate spaces, like Sixth and I Synagogue.
-Here is a regularly updated list of upcoming shows in DC.
+Venues range from giant stadiums, like the Capital One Arena or the 9:30 Club, to smaller, more intimate spaces like Black Cat and U Street Music Hall.

 If fine arts is more your thing, check out the listings for touring Broadway plays, National Symphony concerts, or ballet shows.
 Many of these take place at the iconic Kennedy Center, right on the river.
 Others are hosted around the city at various venues.